-Toronto and Region Conservation (TRCA) urges residents to keep family members and pets away from the water’s edge this spring.
+Toronto and Region Conservation Authority (TRCA) urges residents to keep family members and pets away from the water’s edge this spring.

 Conservation Authorities are reminding residents of dangers that exist near streams, rivers, ponds and lakes around this time of year and urge people to keep family and pets away from the edge of all waterways.